-Multi-parametric MRI (mpMRI) was performed on each patient up to 4 weeks prior to biopsy.
+mpMRI was performed on each patient up to four weeks prior to biopsy.
 A 3.0 Tesla Toshiba TitanTM MRI system was used, without endo-rectal coil.
-3-plane T2 imaging, Diffusion weighted imaging (b-value 2,000) and Dynamic contrast enhanced sequences were used according to the PI-RADS v2 protocol.
+Three-plane T2 imaging, diffusion-weighted imaging (b-value 2000), and dynamic contrast-enhanced sequences were used according to the PI-RADS v2 protocol.
 Resulting studies were read by a radiologist with 30 years of MRI experience and fellowship training in body imaging, who recently trained in PI-RADS v2 reporting.
 PI-RADS v2 scores from 3 (equivocal) to 5 (most suspicious) were marked as biopsy targets.

 Despite his expertise in MRI, our primary reader was less experienced in prostate imaging (<1 year).
-To ensure our results were applicable to both novice and expert prostate radiologists, the same mpMRI sequences were re-analyzed by a second PI-RADS expert reader with 5 years of experience in prostate MRI who has read over 1,000 cases.
-The urologist was blinded to the mpMRI reports until the appropriate time in the biopsy procedure.
+To ensure our results were applicable to both novice and expert prostate radiologists, the same mpMRI sequences were re-analyzed by a second PI-RADS expert reader with five years of experience in prostate MRI who has read over 1000 cases.